sygmaprotocol/sygma-relayer-deployment/README.md

 This deployment guide is based on assumptions that the user will use AWS as an infrastructure provider and will use GitHub Actions as a deployment pipeline.
 Although this guide is deadlocked for now, it is not meant to be like that so we are encouraging to use any providers of your choice.

-**While most of the code can be reused we still highly encourage you to consider this guide to be more a demo than something to use directly on production without changes**
+_### While most of the code can be reused we still highly encourage you to consider this repo to be a guide and a demo.
+It is expected that you will need to change some of TF or Task Definition variables according to your needs._

 ## Pre-requsitieves